 Writing about a pleasant event from the past can make you happier in the present, as you get to re-live that joy today.
-It gives you a feeling as if you’re sharing that joy with a dear friend, that friend being yourself.
+It gives you a feeling as if you’re sharing that joy with a dear friend, and that friend is yourself.

-Researchers Burton and King discovered writing about an intensely positive experience (IPE) for 20 minutes a day for 3 days can create a greater feel of wellbeing.
-And it also linked to fewer health center visits for illnesses.
+Researchers Burton and King discovered writing about an intensely positive experience (IPE) for 20 minutes a day for 3 days can create a greater feeling of wellbeing.
+And it is also linked to fewer health center visits for illnesses.

-This tempers their stance towards their transgressor helps them forgive.
+This tempers their stance toward their transgressor and helps them forgive.

-Let’s close this with a fabulous and yet so important quote from James Pennebaker:
+And now, let’s close this with a fabulous and memorable quote from James Pennebaker:

 Theories are grand but never take them too seriously.
 Their importance is in guiding research.
-If your data do not support your theory, trust the data more than your theory.
+If your data do not support your theory, trust the data more than your theory.— James Pennebaker, social psychologist

 What to do when you’ve many traumatic experiences to choose from?